pgRouting/pgrouting/src/tsp/doc/pgr_tsp-V2.0.rst

 pgr_tsp -Deprecated Signatures
 ===============================================================================

-.. warning:: This functions and/or function signatures are deprecated!!!
+.. warning:: These functions signatures are deprecated!!!

-    * That means they have been replaced by new signatures and this signature is no longer supported, and may be removed from future versions.
+    * That means they has been replaced by new signatures.
+    * These signatures are no longer supported, and may be removed from future versions.
-    * All code that uses the function signature should be converted to use its replacement :ref:`tsp`.
+    * All code that use these functions signatures should be converted to use its replacement.

 Name
 -------------------------------------------------------------------------------

 * ``pgr_tsp`` - Returns the best route from a start node via a list of nodes.

+.. warning:: Use :ref:`pgr_eucledianTSP` instead.

 * ``pgr_tsp`` - Returns the best route order when passed a disance matrix.

+.. warning:: Use :ref:`pgr_TSP` instead.

 * ``pgr_makeDistanceMatrix`` - Returns a Eucleadian distance Matrix from the points provided in the sql result.

+.. warning:: There is no replacement.

 Synopsis